Student Research Awards Program

 - A letter of reference/support from your graduate advisor, or, for undergraduate students, a KU faculty advisor.

+Funds may be used for travel, supplies, equipment or personal expenses related to the research.
 Previous grant recipients may apply, but preference may be given to those who have not received funding in the past.
-Applications must be submitted online using our webform.
+Application materials should be submitted to the Kansas Biological Survey via our webform.

-Awardees must agree to follow guidelines for conducting research at the KU Field Station, submit a one-page report of research findings and present the results of their work at an informal seminar in the 2017-2018 academic year at the University of Kansas.
+Awardees must agree to follow guidelines for conducting research at the KU Field Station: 1) submit a 1-page report of research findings, and; 2) present the results of their work in one of the Biological Survey’s Ecology Seminars during the 2019-2020 academic year.

-If you have questions, please contact W. Dean Kettle, research programs director for the KU Field Station, email@example.com.
+If you have questions about the awards application, please contact Bryan Foster, director of the KU Field Station, email@example.com.